oktadev/okta-dac-docs/docs/guide/architecture.md

 ---
 ### okta-dac design

-In the okta-dac project, we implement the *Example 2* design pattern to create 2 classes of users – 1) Admins, and 2) Users – By prefixing group names with either **ADMINS_** and **USERS_**, respectively.
+In the okta-dac project, we use the *Example 2* design pattern to create 2 types of user groups – 1) Admins, and 2) Users – by prefixing group names with either **ADMINS_** and **USERS_**, respectively.
 The string following the prefix refers to the tenant name.

-For example, if we have 2 customers, `tenant1` and `tenant2` in our SaaS application, we'll have 2 sets of groups: `ADMINS_tenant1`, `ADMINS_tenant2` and `USERS_tenant1`, `USERS_tenant2` in Okta.
+For example, if we have 2 customers, `tenant1` and `tenant2` in our SaaS application, we'll have 2 sets of groups: `ADMINS_tenant1`, `ADMINS_tenant2` and `USERS_tenant1`, `USERS_tenant2`.
 Each customer's user is a member of their respective `USERS_` group.
 If the user is also a Tenant Admin, they'll be assigned to the `ADMINS_` group.

-With our naming convention in place, we've coerced our Okta org into a structure that our SaaS application needs:
+With this naming convention in place, we've coerced our Okta org into a structure that our SaaS application needs:

 ![alt text](./images/multitenant.png)